-The best Ultrabooks keep getting thinner, lighter and more powerful – especially in 2018, and the Asus ZenBook 3 is a great example.
-Who doesn’t want a faster laptop that’s powerful enough to handle anything life throws at it?
-It’s a compelling sales pitch made by such devices as the Dell XPS 13 and the Apple MacBook and the Dell XPS 13.
+The best Ultrabooks get better, thinner, lighter and more powerful every single year, and the Asus ZenBook 3 is a perfect example.
+Who doesn’t desire a speedier laptop that can handle everything your busy life can throw at it?
+It’s a compelling sales pitch made by such devices as the Dell XPS 13 and the Apple MacBook.

 Here is the Asus Zenbook 3 configuration sent to TechRadar for review: